port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/incident-management/statuspage.md

 # Statuspage

-Our [Atlassian Statuspage](https://www.atlassian.com/software/statuspage) integration allows you to import `page`, `component_group`, `component`, `incident`, and `incident_update` resources from your Statuspage instance into Port, according to your mapping and definitions.
+Port's [Atlassian Statuspage](https://www.atlassian.com/software/statuspage) integration allows you to import `page`, `component_group`, `component`, `incident`, and `incident_update` resources from your Statuspage instance into Port, according to your mapping and definitions.

 ## Common use cases